ryanbenac33/koop-provider-OpenGround/README.md

 Notice that this is being hosted on port 8080 (specified in the config file) as opposed to the production URL hosted on the CorpsNet.

 ### Testing Data Interoperability with AGOL
 When in development, using the localhost URL to see the data output will work for a long period, but eventually you will reach a point where you want to see the tested data on AGOL (ArcGIS Online).
 AGOL requires data links to be provided via a secure https:// link.
 To get around this during testing, install `ngrok` in your working app directory.
 Ngrok creates a secure https link by tunneling through your machine to the port hosting the data.
-In this provider, set the `devMode` field to `true` to start ngrok when `server.js` is initialized.
+In this provider config file, set the `devMode` field to `true` to start ngrok when `server.js` is initialized.
 Now, you can follow the above AGOL connection steps using the ngrok link.